 - Cover top with chopped cabbage, leave a bit of room so lid can fit on top of pot.

 - Pour 1/4 c of beef broth on top of cabbage.
-Put lid on and cook over medium heat for 15-20 minutes until cabbage is as tender as you'd like it to be.
+Put lid on and cook over medium heat for 15-20 minutes until cabbage is as tender as you'd like it to be. (if adding 1 cup cooked rice add that in and fold in now)

 - Sprinkle cheese on top and heat just long enough for it to melt, then serve.